Pre-arrival guide

 To-do✔

 It's not always necessary for international students to open a bank account in Sweden while studying here.
-But if you need one, be prepared that it can be rather tricky for international students due to strict regulations and security aspects.
+But if you are planning to work beside your studies, you should open one.
+Be prepared that it can be rather tricky for international students due to strict regulations and security aspects.

 Good to know💡